As you write, keep these simple guidelines (care of Nielsen Norman Group) in mind:

 Visualize and speak to your audience directly.

-As you’d have a conversation face-to-face across a table with a friend, your content should use the same language and experience.
+Your content should feel like a friendly chat across a table.
 Ask yourself: Who are you talking to?
 Use language tailored to a defined audience.

 Keep it Simple & Scannable